 Leadership of the following generation was provided by Ray White, grandson of Saxey Kidd.
 Ray White grew up in the age when our people first started attending schools.
 As one of the older children who was sent to Chemawa Indian School in Oregon, he assumed a role of social leadership for the children of our area.
 He was highly respected at Chemawa, and was considered one of its best students.
 Chemawa gave Ray the responsibility or arranging and supervising transportation for our children who ventured so far from home.
 After completing his education and serving in World War I, he returned home and was an active community leader.
 An example of this leadership was serving on a local school board.
 Ray White was also involved with the religion and culture, participating in ceremonies.

-The generation following Ray White includes members of our current elders council.
-Wes, Charles, Phillip, and John Ammon, all great-grandchildren of Saxey Kidd, are members of the Tsnungwe elders council along with elders of other Tsnungwe families.
+The generation following Ray White includes members of our modern elders council.
+Wes, Charles, and John Ammon are all past Elders Council members.
+Phillip Ammon is a current Elders Council member.
+All are great-grandchildren of Saxey Kidd and served on the Tsnungwe elders council along with elders of other Tsnungwe families.
 Our tribal chairperson is Paul Ammon, great-great grandson of Saxey Kidd.
 Together they perform the most important role in our current, formalized government by giving us guidance in moving forward.

 Our constitution is based on the "old way", with the well respected elders having control over tribal affairs.
 Our political leadership is formed by two councils: a general council composed of all adult tribal members, and an elders council composed of family leaders from the Tsnungwe families.
 The general council is responsible for proposing ideas/projects and putting them into action, but only if the elders approve of the proposals.
 Social and cultural projects are a vital part of our tribal affairs.
 Dan Ammon, Dena Magdaleno, Mike Ammon, and Jim Ammon, all members of the Tsnungwe general council, are involved in coordinating tribal meetings, researching our history, and planning cultural events.